 By Dr. Margaret Fortune

 Editor’s Note: Dr. Margaret Fortune is the President/CEO of Fortune School, a system of nine, K-12 public charter schools with over 2,300 students focused on closing the Black achievement gap by preparing students for college.
 She is a State Delegate on the California Democratic Party (CDP) State Central Committee where she also is an elected member of the Executive Board of the CDP Black Caucus.
-Fortune is Treasurer of National Action Network (NAN) Sacramento and has been an education advisor to two California Governors.
-She is a graduate of the UC Berkeley and Harvard University, Kennedy School of Government.
+Fortune is Treasurer of National Action Network (NAN) Sacramento and has been an education adviser to two California Governors.
+She is a graduate of UC Berkeley and Harvard University, Kennedy School of Government.